-$$\bar{\bar{D}}i = \frac{1}{2} \left[\nabla \cdot \boldsymbol{u}i + (\nabla \cdot \boldsymbol{u}i)^T \right]. \tag{8}$$
+$$\bar{\bar{D}}i = \frac{1}{2} \left[\nabla \boldsymbol{u}i + (\nabla \boldsymbol{u}i)^T \right]. \tag{8}$$

 To these equations, we also should add energy or heat balance equations, because the temperature is an important variable that drives the chemical reaction rates.
-The discretization of this system of equations is a difficult task that requires expertise in computational Physics and numerical analysis.
+The discretization of this system of equations is a difficult task that requires expertise in computational physics and numerical analysis.
 Generally, the time advance schemes are subject to some time step constraints because of numerical stability requirements.
 That makes the numerical simulation very time consuming, and in particular very far from real time simulation for reasonable spatial meshing.
 The discretization of these equations is not in the scope of this paper.
-We rather look for pertinent simplifications of the equations with suitable fast solvers.
+We rather look for relevant simplifications of the equations with suitable fast solvers.

-In order to lower the computational complexity, Pannala et al. [13] in 2003 proposed a new paradigm of description of the flows into reacting bubbling beds using agent-based bubble models.
-We propose a low-order dynamical model that includes mass-transfer and first-order reactions betweens the gas and solids and accounts for upward motion and interactions between bubbles, thus creating a large scale discrete dynamical system.
+In order to strongly lower the computational complexity, one can think about a change of modeling paradigm while trying to reproduce the expected emerging behaviours and features.
+There is interesting emerging literature and ongoing research about this topic [14, 15, 16].
+For example, Pannala et al. [15] in 2003 proposed a new paradigm of description of the flows into reacting bubbling beds using agent-based bubble models.
+They propose a low-order dynamical model that includes mass-transfer and first-order reactions between the gas and solids and accounts for upward motion and interactions betweens bubbles, thus creating a large scale discrete dynamical system.
 The collective result of the bubble dynamics provides a global emergent behavior characterized by the formation of a pulsing central channel of high void fraction and high gas flow.
 After parameter identification, on a time-average axis they get reasonably good agreement between the model and experimental measurements.
-In [14], the authors claim that this kind of low-order model allows for near real-time simulation of large fluidized beds.
+In [16], the authors claim that this kind of low-order model allows for near real-time simulation of large fluidized beds.
 Of course, as in [1] the empirical parameters need to be be fitted to match the experimental data.
 Hence, these models are not predictive in nature.

-The original and pioneer works of Pannala et al. let us think that low-order models should be much more considered for the numerical simulation of fluidized beds and that there are certainly many ways to lower the scale of these problems or equations with suitable dedicated solvers.
+The original pioneer works by Pannala et al. let us think that low-order models should be much more considered for the numerical simulation of fluidized beds and that there are certainly many ways to lower the scale of these problems or equations with suitable dedicated solvers.

-3 Functional requirements
+3. Functional requirements